yabje/scoresaber-wiki/wiki/ranking-system.md

 When a map is ranked, it is then assigned a Performance Points (commonly referred to as *PP*) value based on an algorithm which determines the difficulty of said map, this is based on a variety of different factors.

 ### Unranking process
 There isn't and will not be any unranking process on ScoreSaber.
 If you're curious as to why, please refer to this question in our [FAQ](./faq.md#why-can-a-map-not-be-unranked).
 Currently, the only way maps could ever become unranked is if the mapper is banned from ScoreSaber.
-You can be banned for various reasons such has repeatedly breaking our [rules](./rules.md), or making one of your ranked map unavailable to everyone.
+You can be banned for various reasons such as repeatedly breaking our [rules](./rules.md), or making one of your ranked maps unavailable to everyone.
 Since ScoreSaber does not support sharing custom maps between each-other, we rely on the availability of said map from the creator only.

 :::tip For any question that was not answered on this page please refer to our [FAQ](./faq.md)